Ronald Acuña Jr. Player Props: Braves vs. Diamondbacks

 - TV Channel: BSAZ

 Looking to place a prop bet on Ronald Acuña Jr.?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Ronald Acuña Jr. At The Plate

-- Among qualified batters in MLB, his batting average ranks fourth, his on-base percentage ranks ninth, and he is seventh in the league in slugging.
+- Among the qualified batters, he ranks fourth in batting average, while his on-base percentage ranks eighth and he is eighth in slugging.

-- Acuna has reached base via a hit in 42 games this season (of 56 played), and had multiple hits in 22 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.